jobelche/Empirical-Accuracy/README.md

 ### Extreme Spread: Group Size is Least Useful

 Don't base your system entirely on group size (extreme spread).
+Extreme spread tells you how bad the two worst shots were.
+Small group sizes limit the chance of a higher extreme spread.
+Ignoring "fliers" is introducing personal bias to the system.
+Combine all this, and it's a recipe for self deceit.
 Each piece of data added (increasing sample size) makes your data as a whole more accurate.
 You are paying for the ammo; the least you can do is log every shot.
 Record the distance from the point of aim (x and y) and muzzle velocity (if you have a chronograph).
-Extreme spread tells you how bad the two worst shots were.
-Small group sizes limit the chance of a higher extreme spread.
-Ignoring "fliers" is introducing personal bias to the system.
-Combine all this, and it's a recipe for deceit.
+Dont get too hung up on the chronograph.
+Muzzle verlocity is a nice to have, not a got to have.
+Its basically irrelavant until you are pushing out beyond 500 yards.
+Until you are shoting ELD the muzzle velocity is basically an indicatory of consistency.

+But!
+Extrem spread and small shot groups can be very usefull  in determining the health of your system.
+If you bought a $7k sub 1/2 MOA rifle and your first 3 shots have an extreme spread of 6 inches that is a indicator that your system is suffereing catastrific failure.
+Insecure optics, faulty ammo, defective barrel... etc.  You obviously dont need to print 20 shoots if you spot a problem at three.

+###

 ### Mean Radius is More Useful